Extension Logo

 Sanitation

-Learn how to prevent disease in your poultry with biosecurity.
+Learn about biosecurity measures to prevent disease in your poultry.

 Manure management

 Chicken manure is made up of feed residue, intestinal bacteria, digestive juices, mineral by-products from metabolic processes, and water.
 In fact, 85 percent of chicken droppings, by weight, is water.
 This leads to issues with humidity and odor.
-So what are the options for managing manure?
+To manage manure:

-• One option is to complete thorough cleanings of the coop more than once a year.
+• Thoroughly clean the coop more than once a year.
 This will control the odor and fly populations.

-• Another option is to pasture the chickens.
+• Pasture the chickens.
 Moveable shelters are a valuable tool for pasturing chickens and reducing cleaning time.
 Simply move the location of the house when manure begins to build up.
-It offers new space for chickens to graze and peck, and it provides free fertilizer for the lawn!
+It offers new space for chickens to graze and peck, and it provides free fertilizer for the lawn.

 Egg production